merivale/victor/README.md

 ## 3. Grammatical Terminology

-I deploy a small amount of grammatical terminology, some of which I expect to be familiar, but some of which is a little idiosyncratic.
+I deploy a small amount of grammatical terminology, most of which I expect to be familiar, but some of which is a little idiosyncratic.
 It is simplest to introduce this all up front.
 Semantic terminology will be introduced *in situ* in sections 4 and 5 below.

 First, I divide English lexemes into a handful of categories, mostly standard.
 There are just a couple of things to note: (i) I do not treat the *modals* as a subset of the *verbs*, but as belonging to a distinct category all of their own (more on this below); and (ii) I distinguish between *articles* and *determiners*, and in a somewhat unusual way (I classify the so-called "indefinite article" as a determiner).
 Here are the categories I will be assuming, with some examples: